Progen-Dev/Progen/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Please complete the following information:**
- - Are you self hosting Progen, if yes:
-  - OS: [e.g. iOS]
-  - Java version:
-  - error log
 **Additional context**
 Add any other context about the problem here.